prysmaticlabs/prysm/README.md

 ### Building

-Then, build both parts of our system: a beacon chain node implementation, and a validator client.
+Then, build both parts of our system: a beacon chain node implementation, and a validator client:

 ```
 bazel build //beacon-chain:beacon-chain